 Location: 801 W Washington St, Indianapolis

-White River State Park in Indianapolis is a beautiful urban oasis that offers a fun things to do for visitors of all ages.
+White River State Park in Indianapolis is a beautiful urban oasis that offers fun things to do for visitors of all ages.
 Nestled along the banks of the White River, this expansive park boasts stunning scenery, walking trails, serene gardens, and picturesque waterways.
 It is also home to several renowned attractions, including the Indianapolis Zoo, the Eiteljorg Museum of American Indians and Western Art, and the Indiana State Museum.
-Whether you’re looking for outdoor adventures, educational experiences, or simply a peaceful retreat from the city’s hustle and bustle, White River State Park is the perfect destination for families, nature enthusiasts, and culture lovers alike.
+Whether you want outdoor adventures, educational experiences, or a peaceful retreat from the city’s bustle, White River State Park is a great destination for families, nature enthusiasts, and culture lovers.

-Insider Tip: Want to explore the park the fun way?
+Insider Tip: Want to explore the park in a fun way?
 Rent a surrey bike, kayak, or pedal boat for a different view of downtown Indy.
-Free 2-hour parking is available on White River Parkway!
+Free two-hour parking is available on White River Parkway.

 Soldiers & Sailors Monument